Festival of Saint Agatha

 The second day is the most exciting and important day as this is when the city meets its patron saint.
 The remains of Sant ‘Agata are taken from the Cathedral and placed in a silver palanquin named fercolo.
 This is carried and shown through the crowded city streets, pausing at several points throughout at places that have a connection with the saint’s life.
 This keeps on going until sunrise when the statue is taken to its final resting place back in the Cathedral at the end of the day.

 The final day is when a high mass is celebrated late afternoon, at sunset the Saint is again paraded throughout the city from Via Etnea to Piazza Cavour.
 The procession continues to the final leg, which is a speedy sprint up the “Acchianata di Sangiulianu” a long steep hill where the bearers show a symbol of their strength and devotion despite the heavy load.
-Just before down there is another fireworks finale before the fercolo reaches the Crociferi and the festivities end.
+Just before dawn there is another fireworks finale before the fercolo reaches the Crociferi and the festivities end.

 The second celebration is on the 17th August this marks the return of her mortal remains from Constantinople to Catania in 1126.